gvwilson/thirdbit/_posts/2024/2024-04-18-a-new-stack.md

 ---

-I'm tired of teaching tools that are older than most of the people learning them,
-but:

-1.  if I teach something that isn't (yet) widely used, my learners won't be able to collaborate with their colleagues, and

-2.  most new tools will never catch on.
+I'm tired of teaching tools that are older than most of the people learning them, butif I teach something that isn't (yet) widely used my learners won't be able to collaborate with their colleagues, and most new tools will never catch on.
 That said,
-people don't seem to be excited by the outline I've sketched for [*Research Software Design by Example*][rsdx], so I can either:

-1.  add it to my ever-growing list of books I've started but not finished, or

-2.  make it more exciting by using a new set of tools.
+people don't seem to be excited by the outline I've sketched for [*Research Software Design by Example*][rsdx], so I can either add it to my ever-growing list of books I've started but not finished or make it more exciting by using a new set of tools.
 I can't reach too far ahead if I do the latter, which makes tool selection a balancing act.
 I'd be grateful for [feedback](mailto:{{site.author.email}}) on the list below.